About Horse Powered Reading

 Students see and experience reading with their entire mind, body and emotions by creating metaphors for the skills involved in reading.

-Often social-emotional issues, ADHD, anxiety, depression, and other mental health issues get in the way of student learning.
-Horse Powered Reading can break through those issues giving students a chance to learn or reinforce reading and other academic skills.
+Often social-emotional issues, ADHD, anxiety, depression, and other mental health concerns get in the way of student learning.
+Horse Powered Reading can break through those challenges giving students a chance to learn or reinforce reading and other academic skills.

 During Horse Powered Reading sessions, issues affecting learning are made visible by identifying obstacles (through the use of toys and props) that get in the way of understanding.

 Horse Powered Reading is a form of experiential learning which focuses on the learning process for the individual.
 The benefit is that students are allowed to make discoveries and experiment with knowledge firsthand.